Dr Sarah Temple MA MBBChir MRCGP DRCOG

 Taking a whole family approach to child and parental health, Sarah offers a safe environment where parents can discuss their situation in greater detail; and she supports families in gaining fast access to relevant services such as Parent and Family Support Advisors, Youth Workers, Social Workers, Psychotherapists and Mindfulness trainers.
 Sarah has trained to facilitate the Freedom Programme.

-From January 2018 Sarah is offering private appointments to families with children or young people with emerging mental health difficulties or who are on the waiting list for CAMHS.
+From January 2018 Sarah is offering private appointments to families with children or young people with emerging mental health difficulties or who are on the waiting list for CAMHS or who fall below the CAMHS threshold.

 Sarah says, “Secure relationships in early life are key to the development of healthy emotions in childhood, teenage years and into adulthood.
 For both parents and children, early intervention and fast access to services can break the cycle of entrenched behaviour and transform child and parent well being''.